-There are home designing habits that are distinctly Filipino, from displaying stuff toys to having an altar at home.
+There are home designing habits that are distinctly Filipino, from displaying stuffed toys to having an altar at home.
 And there are condo design hacks that will let you embrace your Filipino ways.
-The following tips will let your proudly showcase a Pinoy condo design.
+The following tips will let your proudly showcase a Pinoy condo room design.

 Old wooden drawer for your altar